gjwgit/capstone/README.md

 Capstone Machine Learning
 =========================

+This machine learning methodology is being developed by Tony Nolan.

 Capstone is based on the idea that variables having a common/similar focus can be grouped together to have greater impact on a model than they would as separate inputs.
 Variables are then re-scaled and are